Loan Mods & Other Options

 If you truly want to keep your home and have faith that its value and your income will both increase in the near future, this is a sound alternative.
 A little self-sacrifice never hurt anyone.

-AS we move into 2013, homes in San Diego are now valued at about where they were in mid 2002 – and are appreciating in value as demand surpasses the supply of homes for sale.
+AS we move into the 2nd half of 2013, homes in San Diego are appreciating in value as demand surpasses the supply of homes for sale.

 Going into debt to keep up with the payments